mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 06 - Time Travel/time_travel_SparkSQL.md

-# Time Travel - Spark SQL
+# Time Travel Using Spark SQL

+## Overview

-In the previous steps we have been loading data into the flights Iceberg table.
-Each time we add (delete or update) data a Snapshot is captured.
-This is important for many reasons but the main point of the Snapshot is to ensure eventual consistency and allow for multiple reads/writes concurrently (from various engines or the same engine).
-In this Runbook you take advantage of one of the features, Time Travel.
-We will use this to query data from a specific point in time, a good use case where this is important is regulatory compliance.
+In the previous steps, we have been loading data into the `flights` Iceberg table.
+Each time we add, delete, or update data, a snapshot is captured.
+This ensures eventual consistency and allows multiple reads/writes concurrently from various engines.
+In this submodule, we will leverage the **Time Travel** feature in Spark SQL to query data from a specific point in time.
+A common use case for this feature is regulatory compliance.

+## Step-by-Step Guide

+### Step 1: Execute Time Travel with SYSTEM_VERSION

-- In the next few steps execute the following in CDE Session started using Spark version 3.5.1 (version 3.3.x should work as well)
+In this step, you will execute the following commands in a CDE session using Spark version 3.5.1 (or version 3.3.x).

-**Time Travel feature - SYSTEM_VERSION **

-- In the next few steps execute the following in HUE for Impala VW

 ```
 from pyspark.sql.functions import col

-# Variables - replace <user_id> with your user id
+# Variables - replace <prefix> with your user ID
-user_id = "<user_id>"
+prefix = "<prefix>"
-odl_database_name = user_id + "_airlines"
+odl_database_name = prefix + "_airlines"

 # RETURN SNAPSHOTS (History)
 history_df = spark.sql(f"SELECT * FROM {odl_database_name}.flights.snapshots")